University Teaching Fellow: The

 Information Administration (EIA), U.S. Department of Energy in conjunction with

 the National Energy Modeling System (NEMS).
-NEMS generates large, 2.4MB,
+NEMS generates large, 2.4MB, solution

-prepared under alternative assumptions concerning economic performance, the
+under alternative assumptions concerning economic performance, the

 characteristics of international markets for oil, technological change, and